Jagma/browser-based-presentation-softare/README.md

-Quickly develop slideshows using Markdown
+Quickly develop slideshows using Markdown.

+# Deprecated!
+Please do not use this